Cape Parry: History

 Between the 1950s to the 1980s, a Distant Early Warning Line site (PIN-Main, 70°09′01″N 124°40′09″W) was located south of Police Point, the cape's western point.
 During the period of 1969 to 1982, eighteen sounding rocket launches were made at Cape Parry.

 Geography

 Cape Parry is a three-pointed outcrop of coastal cliffs.
 The limestone formation rises 20 m above sea level.
 The deeply incised coastal beaches are composed of sand and gravel, and form bays and inlets.
 On either side of the narrow isthmus that joins Cape Parry to the Parry Peninsula are Tyne Bay to the west and Gillet Bay to the east.

+The Cape Parry Migratory Bird Sanctuary is located here, and the coastal waters adjacent to the Cape are protected as part of the Anguniaqvia niqiqyuam Marine Protected Area.

 Climate

 Absolute minimum temperature is -47.2 C, while absolute maximum temperature is 23.9 C. Annual snowfall is 116.0 cm.
-Although the manned weather station is no longer in operation there is an automatic weather station (CZCP) at the site.
+Although the staffed weather station is no longer in operation there is an automatic weather station (CZCP) at the site.